kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

           annotations:
             pv.kubernetes.io/provisioned-by: csi.vsphere.vmware.com
           labels:
-            "fcd-id": "0c75d40e-7576-4fe7-8aaa-a92946e2805d" # This label is used as selector to bind with volume claim.
+            fcd-id: 0c75d40e-7576-4fe7-8aaa-a92946e2805d # This label is used as selector to bind with volume claim.
                                                          # This can we any unique key-value to identify PV.
         spec:
           capacity:
             storage: 2Gi